LOADING ...

 And vowed that to leave he was quite forlorn,

-Till Cynthia hinted he'd see next morn.
+Cynthia hinted he'd see them next morn.

-gallant Sir Robert, to finish the fight,
+When gallant Sir Robert, to the fight,

-Turned in one bumper a bottle of red,
+o'er in one bumper a bottle of red,

 Then Glernriddel, so cautious and sage,

-No longer the warfare, ungodly, wage;
+No the warfare, ungodly, would wage;

 A high ruling to wallow in wine!